You’re now knee deep in The Vault: the only way is onward; there is no turning back!

 If your leadership skills aren’t too great, start by making small requests of your peers.
 Just be the person who makes decisions.
 So when you lead, you feel good because people are valuing what you have to say.

 Public speaking is also a great avenue for this, because people are listening to you and being an audience to you, and that in turn makes you feel good yourself.

 If you learn a skill or develop a talent, it gives you a sense of achievement, much like accomplishing a little goal.
 Learning an instrument is a great example of this, as it’s seriously rewarding since it’s quick and easy to see improvements.

 A great way to get started with a new skill is to check your local college for evening classes.
 You’re bound to find a short course on something that gives you a fast return on talent!

 Probably the thing that makes the biggest boost in self-esteem (and gets the quickest results!) is to do nice things for people.
 That means you give people time to make their day.
 Do something selfless, whatever it is, and it’ll make you feel great.

 So whenever you have the opportunity to perform a random act of kindness or a good deed, the reward is in doing the deed itself, so you’ll actually feel good yourself!

 By doing this, I can always think back to times I’ve done random acts of kindness and get back to a state of feeling great.
 When I do good things for other people, even if some people don’t like me, it doesn’t matter to me because I know that I’m a good person, and I’ve got all that evidence in my life to prove it!

-If you choose to do even a few of the tasks I’ve mentioned in this video your self-esteem will shoot up in no time!
-However, if you’re curious to learn more then head to episode nine, where we have several more esteem-building tasks for you to fulfil…
+If you choose to do even a few of the tasks I’ve mentioned in this video, your self-esteem will shoot up in no time!
+However, if you’re curious to learn more, then head to episode nine, where we have several more esteem-building tasks for you to fulfill…